hSaria/ChromaTerm/readme.md

 > Before writing a CT-- command, be sure to hit enter first.
 This is a limitation which I documented in `read_key` function in input.c.

 #### `#highlight {condition} {action}` and `#unhighlight {condition}`
 The output is scanned according to the condition.
-If a part of the text matches the condition, the action is takes on that text.
+If a part of the text matches the condition, the action is taken on that text.
 ```
-#highlight {%d.%d.%d.%d} {bold green}
+#highlight {([0-9]{2}:){2}[0-9]{2}} {bold green}
-#highlight {{(E|e)rr..}} {bold red}
+#highlight {(E|e)rr..} {<fca>}
 ```
-The first will find four digits separated by dots then highlight them bold yellow.
-The second has a regular expression (enclosed by two sets of curly brackets).
+The first will find the time in the format of "HH:MM:SS" and highlight it bold green.
+The second will highlight Err or err, and the following two characters.
+This is regular expression, so you can do a lot more.

 You can remove a rule by using the `#unhighlight`.
 ```
 #unhighlight {{(E|e)rr..}}
-#unhighlight %*
 ```

-The first will remove a specific rule, while the second will remove all highlight rules.
+You can also globally toggle highlighting by using `#config highlight <on|off>`.
+The default is on.

 #### `#read {file}` and `#write {file}`
 You can read a configuration file while inside a session.
 Any rules will be **merged** with the existing ones.
 Furthermore, you can write the configuration of the current session to a file.

 #### `#run {process} ...`
 This command will run a process and pass any arguments to it.
+CT will close once the process dies.

 #### `#exit`
 Exits CT--.
-The child process is terminated, too.
-If the child process dies, CT-- will automatically exit.
+The child process is terminated, too. `#quit` does the same thing.

 ## Configuration File
-CT-- will look for a configuration file called `.chromatermrc` in the current directory then the home directory, and will load the first one it finds.
+CT-- will look for a configuration file called `.chromatermrc` in the current directory then your home directory.
+It will load the first one it finds.
 The file should contain CT-- commands.

 You may also override which configuration file is loaded by using the `-c` parameter.
 For example:
 ```
-ct -c $HOME/.config/chromaterm--/.chromatermrc
+ct -c $HOME/.config/ChromaTerm--/.chromatermrc
 ```

 There is a sample file in the project.
 Feel free to use it.